 The reason for this is unknown.
 Women also tend to develop these cancers at an earlier age (40s to 50s) than men (60s to 70s).
 A risk factor for developing thyroid cancer is exposure to radiation to the head and neck.

 5. Major advances have allowed physicians to identify patients who may qualify for less extensive treatment of their thyroid cancer.

 Traditionally, removal of the entire thyroid gland was necessary for patients with thyroid cancer followed by radioactive iodine (RAI) therapy.
 In more recent years, physicians have shifted towards less aggressive treatments for early-stage thyroid cancers including removal of only half of the thyroid gland to certain patients without RAI treatment.
 This allows for less extensive surgery and offers the potential to avoid taking a thyroid hormone replacement.

-Source: RWJBarnabas Health, the Endocrine and Neuroendocrine Tumor Program at Rutgers Cancer Institute of New Jersey.
+Source: RWJBarnabas Health, the Endocrine and Neuroendocrine Tumor Program at Rutgers Cancer Institute of New Jersey, September 2021.